Griddy Boards

 How collaboration and engagement could be improved

 The sessions showed strong social engagement, with strangers naturally starting conversations and drawing together.
-A standout moment occurred when all four boards connected to reveal a shared artwork, surprising and delighting participants.
-After refinements, the prototype achieved an average usability score of 85 from 28 participants, well above the industry benchmark of 68.
+A key moment occurred when all four boards connected to reveal a shared artwork, reinforcing the value of collective participation.

-The sessions showed strong social engagement, with strangers naturally starting conversations and drawing together.
-A standout moment occurred when all four boards connected to reveal a shared artwork, surprising and delighting participants.
-After refinements, the prototype achieved an average usability score of 85 from 28 participants, well above the industry benchmark of 68.
+fter refinements, the prototype achieved an average usability score of 85 from 28 participants, well above the industry benchmark of 68.

 7